Américo Tesoriere: Biography

 Nicknamed La Gloria, Tesoriere soon gained the attention of media and fans for his skills and good performances, being called up for the Argentina national team in 1920.
-With Argentina he played the 1921 and 1921 Copa América (then called "Campeonato Sudamericano"), keeping his goal unbeaten in both occasions.
+With Argentina he won the 1921 and 1925 Copa América (then called "Campeonato Sudamericano").
+In the 1921 edition, he kept his goal unbeaten.

 At the end of the Argentina v.
 Uruguay match for the 1924 South American Championship, Tesoriere was carried aloft by the Uruguayan supporters as a recognition for his outstanding performance during the game.
 The crowd said to President of Uruguay, José Serrato (who had attended the match): "Sir, this man did not allow us to defeat the Argentine team".

 Tesoriere was also the first footballer to appear on the cover of El Gráfico, the most famous sports magazine of Argentina, in July 1922.

 He was part of the Boca Juniors team that toured on Europe in 1925, receiving only 16 goals in 19 matches played.
 With Boca Juniors, Tesoriere played 184 matches, winning a total of 14 titles, including five Primera División championships and seven National cups and two international cups.
 With the Argentina national team, he won two Copa Américas in 32 matches played.

 On 31 December 1927, Tesoriere played his last official match for Boca Juniors, when the squad beat San Lorenzo 2–1 at Estadio Gasómetro in the last round of the 1927 Primera División championship.
 Nevertheless, Tesoriere played nine friendly pre-season matches in 1928, the last on August 4.
 Manuel Merello (who had debuted in the club in 1924) replaced Tesoriere since the 1928 season.

 After leaving the club, Tesoriere returned to Boca Juniors ten years later in an administrative role and stayed with the club as groundsman until 1953.
 On May 25, 1940, Tesoriere raised the Argentine flag at the inauguration of La Bombonera.

 When he was answered about his retirement at a short age, Tesoriere stated: "I decided to retire because of the internal problems in Boca Juniors.
 I was part of the elections, but always in the loser side, of course".